anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The exercise of an extraordinary gift is the supremist pleasure in life.
+Quote: Difficulties increase the nearer we get to the goal.

-By: Mark Twain
+By: Johann Wolfgang von Goethe